MichaeltheCoder7/Supernova/README.md

 # Supernova

 Supernova is an open-source UCI chess engine written in C. It can be used on Windows and Linux and requires a UCI compatible graphical user interface (Arena, Shredder...) to function properly.
-Supernova 2.1.4 is rated around 2322 Elo on [CCRL](http://ccrl.chessdom.com/ccrl/404/), and Supernova 2.2.1 is 186 Elo stronger than 2.1.4 in self-play.
+Supernova 2.2 is rated around 2562 Elo on [CCRL](http://ccrl.chessdom.com/ccrl/404/).

 Installation
 ------------